Mary-Frances Winters

 Pronouns: She | Her | Hers

-Ms. Winters is the author of six books: We Can’t Talk about That at Work!: How to Talk about Race, Religion, Politics, and Other Polarizing Topics (2017); Only Wet Babies Like Change: Workplace Wisdom for Baby Boomers; Inclusion Starts With “I”; and CEO’s Who Get It: Diversity Leadership from the Heart and Soul.
-Her upcoming books include Inclusive Conversations: Fostering Equity, Empathy, and Belonging across Differences (August 11, 2020, release); and Black Fatigue: How Racism Erodes the Mind, Body, and Spirit (September 15, 2020, release).
+Ms. Winters is the author of seven books: Racial Justice at Work: Practical Solutions for Systemic Change (February 2023); Black Fatigue: How Racism Erodes the Mind, Body, and Spirit (September 2020), Inclusive Conversations: Fostering Equity, Empathy, and Belonging Across Differences (August 2020), We Can’t Talk about That at Work!: How to Talk about Race, Religion, Politics, and Other Polarizing Topics (2017), Only Wet Babies Like Change: Workplace Wisdom for Baby Boomers, and Inclusion Starts With “I” and CEO’s Who Get It: Diversity Leadership from the Heart and Soul.
 Ms. Winters also authored a chapter in the book Diversity at Work: The Practice of Inclusion (2013) and numerous articles.

 She is a graduate of the University of Rochester with undergraduate degrees in English and Psychology, and a master’s degree in business administration from the William E. Simon Executive Development Program.
 She received an honorary doctorate from Roberts Wesleyan College.